This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

 Canning this Rhubarb Curd Recipe

-According to the National Center for Home Food Preservation you should not can any other curd besides lemon or lime.
-I believe this is because lemons and limes are very acidic which along with the amount of sugar in a curd recipe would help with shelf stability.
+According to the National Center for Home Food Preservation you should not water bath can any other curd besides lemon or lime.
+I believe this is because lemons and limes are very acidic, which along with the amount of sugar in a curd recipe would help with shelf stability.

 They DO recommend that you freeze other curd recipes.
 My plan is to put away several batches of curd to savor over the winter.
-It will perfect for some Christmas cookie magic for sure!
+It will be perfect for some Christmas cookie magic, for sure!

 A Rhubarb Meringue Dessert